 Plastic cutlery most often gets misplaced in the recycling stream.
 The small plastic falls through the sorting slots and will often end up in landfills.
 Sometimes the cutlery is made of “compostable” plastic, which means it cannot be recycled - but often gets thrown in the recycling bin.
 This type of plastic degrades the overall value of reusable plastic.

-100% birch cutlery made with FSC-certified birch.
+100% birch cutlery which comes from Sustainably Managed Forests.
 This product is 100% compostable and biodegradable.

 Most cannot be recycled because of the plastic lining inside of the cup - they aren’t 100% paper, or 100% plastic - so will end up going to the landfill.
 The lids are often made from hard-to-recycle plastic (black plastic, for example) and will end up in landfills.

 Bamboo and plant-fiber cups that are 100% compostable and coffee cup lids that are made from compostable plant-fiber.

 Often found in take-out containers or grocery store hot food sections, these black plastic containers pose problems.
 First, the plastic is indistinguishable against the black recycling conveyor belt during the sorting process, so it ends up being transported to landfill.
 Secondly, it is hard to take pigment (black colour) out of plastic, which means this color downgrades the entire quality of the reusable plastic.

 Containers made from plant-fiber that can be composted.
 These containers can hold hot and cold foods, are oven and microwave safe, and are also free from harmful PFAs.